rohitrajv5/payway/Readme.md

 This package will allow you to make payment by navigating to payment gateway website and verify transaction made by Credit Card, Debit Card.

 2 Steps will be called make payment.

 INITIATE PAYMENT and VERIFY PAYMENT.
-Steps are given below in the package.

 You can install the sdk via composer